 When you're injured due to weather-related conditions, often there could be no one at fault, and there's no recompense for your injury, except potentially from your own insurance company.
 But before you begin filing that claim, it's worth considering if in fact there may have been other responsible parties.

 Did your accident occur at your own home?
 If not, who was responsible for maintaining the premises?
 Was the person responsible for upkeep negligent in their duties?

-In rapidly changing weather conditions, the answers to these questions could be far from obvious, and it may help to discuss the matter thoroughly with a personal injury attorney, but it can also be helpful to think the event through in your mind before calling the attorney, so you don't waste your time or theirs.
+In rapidly changing weather conditions, the answers to these questions could be far from obvious, and it may help to discuss the matter thoroughly with a South Bend premises liability lawyer, but it can also be helpful to think the event through in your mind before calling the attorney, so you don't waste your time or theirs.